hogart/timeAdjust/README.md

 timeAdjust
 ==========

-This lib is meant to resolve problems with wring time on client
+This lib is meant to resolve problems with wrong time on client